Header Image - 1-fire-truck-1609891905.jpg

 Training

 • Training is an essential part of being an effective firefighter.
-Each volunteer trains an average of 5 hours every month at each fire station.
-An auto extrication practice is held once a month for an additional 3 hours.
+Each volunteer trains an average of 5 hours every month with additional special training from time to time.
+Members are also encouraged to attend addtitional professional skills training.

 Photos taken by Jim Hutchison